steveo1611/NFL_Roster/README2.md

 }

 ```

+Now its up to you to write all the functionality of adding each of these players to your 'fantasy' team.

 Before you are turned loose there are a few things you will want to know about this API.
 First, it will give you back a ton of data, and not all of it comes how you would expect, nor is all of it usable.
 Since this is coming from a fantasy football API each team will have "players" that aren't actual people.